n8chz/php-meetup/README.md

 It should be possible to find a table mapping zip codes to approximate values for latitude and longitude.

 Given that, the 'centroid' of given zip codes should serve as a tentative consensus location.

+The server side has not (yet) been fleshed out.